 - Salt and pepper- To taste.

-Now, add your cauliflower, bell peppers, onions, and sausage into a greased 9 x 13-inch baking dish.
+Now, add your cauliflower, bell peppers, onions, and sausage into a greased baking dish.
 In a mixing bowl, whisk together the eggs, cottage cheese, cheddar cheese, salt, and pepper, until combined.
-Pour over the vegetables and sausage mixture and bake at 180C/350F for 40-45 minutes, or until the middle is set.
-Remove from the oven and slice and serve immediately.
+Pour over the vegetables and sausage mixture and bake until the middle sets.

-- Steaming and sauteeing the vegetables prior to baking them in the casserole is not necessary.
+- Steaming and sauteing the vegetables prior to baking them in the casserole is unnecessary.
 If you prefer your vegetables more tender, you can add them in raw.
 However, your cauliflower must be thawed completely, and the excess liquid must be removed.

 - Grease your baking dish generously, to ensure that the egg and vegetable mixture doesn’t stick to it.